cloudchacho/hedwig-python/docs/usage.rst

 Consumer
 ++++++++

-A consumer for SQS based workers can be started as following:
+A consumer for AWS SQS/Google PubSub based workers can be started as following:

 .. code:: python